jbech-linaro/optee_docs/building/devices/rpi3.rst

 5. Power up the Raspberry Pi 3 and the system shall start booting which you will see on the UART (not :ref:`rpi3_support_hdmi`).

-6. When you have a shell, then it's simply just to follow the ":ref:`run_xtest`" instructions.
+6. When you have a shell, then it's simply just to follow the ":ref:`build_run_xtest`" instructions.

 .. _rpi3_nfs: